Rounding and suppression to anonymise statistics

 HESA data is collected for statistical research purposes, but student and staff data can be 'Personal Data' in its raw form and this needs to be protected from unauthorised exposure.

-If you've obtained data from HESA it is your responsibility to apply our specified disclosure control to your research outputs.
+If you've obtained data from HESA (including via Heidi Plus) it is your responsibility to apply our specified disclosure control to your research outputs.
 This page is intended to help clarify how our rounding and suppression strategy works.
 If you're using published HESA data this page explains why you might notice missing data or figures that don't add up.

-Our Standard Rounding Methodology is used in all HESA publications and must be used by other users of HESA data too.
-It is a condition of the Agreement for the Supply of Information Services (the licence to use HESA data) that any permitted outputs from research using HESA data must apply the rounding methodology.
+The HESA Standard Rounding Methodology is used in all HESA publications and must be used by other users of HESA data too.
+It is a condition of the Agreement for the Supply of Information Services (the licence to use HESA data) that any permitted outputs from research using HESA data must apply this rounding methodology.
 This would include research papers, internal reports or presentation slides - anything that displays the results of research on the raw data.

 There are three aspects to the rounding methodology: